astro-informatics/s2ball/README.rst

 .. code-block::

-     S2BALL
+    We provide this code under an MIT open-source licence with the hope that it will be of use to a wider community.

-     Copyright (C) 2024 Matthew Price, Jason McEwen & Contributors
+    Copyright 2024 Matthew Price, Jason McEwen and contributors.

-     This program is released under the MIT license (see LICENSE.txt).
+    `S2BALL` is free software made available under the MIT License.
+For details see the LICENSE file.